What is Biomonitoring?

-In 2016, DEC's Stream Biomonitoring Unit is collecting macroinvertebrates from approximately 75 streams and rivers in each of three watersheds: Allegheny River, Seneca/Oneida/Oswego River, and Upper Hudson River, as part of the RIBS Screening Network.
-Macroinvertebrates will also be collected in the Niagara River/Lake Erie, Ontario Lake and Mohawk River watersheds, as part of the RIBS Intensive Monitoring Network .
-All 2016 sampling points can be viewed on the interactive and detailed 2016 Stream Biomonitoring Unit Sampling Google Map (link leaves DEC website).
+In 2016, DEC's Stream Biomonitoring Unit is collecting macroinvertebrates from approximately 75 streams and rivers in each of three watersheds: Black River, Chemung River, and Lower Hudson River, as part of the RIBS Screening Network.
+All 2017 sampling points will be selected by June 2017 and will become available for viewing on the interactive and detailed Sampling Google Map similar to the 2016 Stream Biomonitoring Unit Sampling Google Map (link leaves DEC website).

 How are biomonitoring data collected?